 How to Care for Outdoor Rope Furniture

 Never use a wire or stiff bristled brush on the Rope.
-If dirt and grime accumulate, spot clean with a laundry or carpet cleaning product suitable for synthetic fabric.
+If dirt and grime accumulate, spot clean with our Multi Outdoor Furniture Cleaner.
 DO NOT PRESSURE WASH.

 We recommend our range of tailored furniture covers to help keep the furniture free from debris, particularly out of season.
 Please make sure the furniture is allowed to completely air dry before covering.